Transforming the Wounds of Racism: An Autoethnographic Exploration and Implications for Psychotherapy

 I think about autoethnography interacting with psychotherapy not necessarily as an approach in itself or a distinct form of therapy, but as a set of attitudes towards self and other which can facilitate the creation of an internal bridging and connection.
 This means that rather than having a set of explicit tools to work with racist trauma, therapists are required to develop and seek out heightened processes of awareness and embodied ways of being.
 This awareness migrates into practice in a more accessible and less defensive way by helping the therapist engage in highly sensitive and profoundly painful areas of the client's story through varied subjectivities and reframing processes.

-The interaction between autoethnography and psychotherapy is also a journey of personal discovery and self-reflective process.
+The interaction between autoethnography and psychotherapy is also a journey of personal discovery and a self-reflective process.
 This work became a therapeutically available surface that I could work on inside and outside my own therapy, transforming the relationships with those in research that I love.

-For myself as a therapist, this journey has enhanced my capacity to be more accessible and present in my client work.
+this journey has enhanced my capacity to be more accessible and present in my client work.
 I also feel more able to generate conversations and dialogue about racist trauma and the racial experiences of my clients in the therapeutic relationship.
 Through disentangling racism within myself and others, I find there is an encouragement of an alternative state of awareness that is more self-reflective, and less guilt-ridden and avoidant.
 This process produced a deepening of understanding and processing of self-generated and self-defined identities that was empowering as it undermined racist and racial stereotypes and helped me to encourage my clients to do so.
 I think I am better able to seek out such disconnections and attempt to create a worked for connectivity where I can be less constrained in my language and thinking, having developed the capacity to be more available to enter into the webs of racialised discourse in my clinical work and in myself.

 Autoethnography can be a profoundly useful way of accessing memories of complex racially traumatic experiences that may be implicit and built upon sediments and layers of racial slights and injuries that contribute to psychological grief and social maladjustment.
 Skin colour plays an important part in structuring of the world, and the colour coding of the self and psyche.
 As therapists, we are called to work through this for ourselves and our clients; otherwise it will reappear as the therapist's unexamined countertransference and will perplex and confound the therapy.³ The engagement with otherness takes us out of what is seemingly familiar and encourages us to travel to alternative places within ourselves.
 It is from this position that I wish to dissolve detachment, isolation and marginalisation to create connections and healing.